A Story of Floating Weeds

-A Story of Floating Weeds (浮草物語, Ukigusa monogatari) is a 1934 silent film directed by Yasujirō Ozu; the film was later remade as the sound film Floating Weeds, in color in 1959.
-A Story of Floating Weeds won the Kinema Junpo Award for Best Film of the Year in 1934.
+A Story of Floating Weeds (浮草物語, Ukigusa monogatari) is a 1934 silent film directed by Yasujirō Ozu; he remade it — in sound and color — in 1959, shortening the title to Floating Weeds.
+The film won the Kinema Junpo Award for Best Film of the Year in 1934.

 Plot

-The film starts with a travelling kabuki troupe arriving by train at a provincial seaside town.
-Kihachi Ichikawa (Takeshi Sakamoto), the head of the troupe, is a very popular actor.
-He takes time off to visit a former mistress Otsune (Chōko Iida), with whom he had a son years before.
-His son, now a student, does not know that Kihachi is his father, thinking him an uncle.
-Kihachi and his son, Shinkichi, spend a fruitful afternoon fishing for dace in a nearby river.
+A traveling kabuki troupe arrives by train in a provincial Japanese town.
+Kihachi Ichikawa, the head of the troupe, was once a popular actor, but is now past his prime.
+Telling his actors he is going to see a patron, he visits Otsune, a local woman with whom he had a son years before.
+Now a postgraduate student, the boy, Shinkichi, thinks his father is a deceased civil servant, and that Kihachi is an uncle.
+Kihachi and Shinkichi spend a pleasant afternoon fishing for dace in a local river.

-When the troupe's performance tour is postponed by the constant downpour around the region, one of the members of the troupe unwittingly reveals a secret: Kihachi is seeing a woman every day.
-Otaka (Rieko Yagumo), one of Kihachi's actresses and his present mistress, decides to pay a visit to Otsune's watering-hole with fellow actress Otoki (Yoshiko Tsubouchi).
-Kihachi becomes enraged, warns Otaka never to come and harass the mother and son again, and breaks off his relationship with her.
+Persistent rain causes low attendance at the troupe's performances.
+One day, one of the actors accidentally reveals to Otaka, Kihachi's lead actress and current mistress, that Kihachi's daily absences are to visit Otsune.
+Jealous, Otaka visits Otsune's restaurant with fellow actress Otoki.
+Kihachi becomes enraged, dragging Otaka outside and warning her never to come and harass the mother and son again, before breaking off his relationship with her.

-To get back at Otsune and Kihachi, Otaka suggests to Otoki to try to seduce Shinkichi and offers her some money.
-Otoki waits for Shinkichi at a tree by the road one day and offers to meet after her performance at the same place.
+To get back at Kihachi and Otsune, Otaka asks Otoki to try to seduce Shinkichi, even offering some money for the task.
+Otoki waits for Shinkichi at a tree by the road and invites him to meet at the same place after her performance.
 Shinkichi agrees to the meeting, and the two start a clandestine love affair.

-As time goes by, Otoki realizes she has fallen for Shinkichi.
-She tells Shinkichi to forget her because she is merely a traveling actress.
-Kihachi discovers their affair, confronts Otoki and slaps her, demanding to know what she wants.
-Otoki reveals Otaka's setup, but tells him she now loves Shinkichi and is not doing this for money.
-Kihachi then beats up Otaka, but realizes he no longer has any control over the affair.
+As time goes by, Otoki realizes she has fallen for Shinkichi, and she tells him to forget her because she is merely a traveling actress.
+When Kihachi discovers the affair, he confronts Otoki and slaps her, demanding to know what she wants.
+Otoki says she is not after money, and reveals Otaka's machinations.
+Kihachi beats up Otaka, but she refuses to apologize, saying now they are even, and asks to reconcile.
+Shinkichi and Otoki run away together.